Can acupuncture be used to treat my problem?

 Acupuncture originated from China, where it is used as one of a range of treatments provided in Traditional Chinese Medicine.
 Traditional Chinese Medicine is often called TCM.
 Although TCM is taught in medical schools in China, TCM doctors have a very different way of looking at how the human body works.
 The TCM idea of disease and symptoms is hard to reconcile with our modern western knowledge of disease.
-You should also understand that China also trains large numbers of conventional medical doctors.
+You should also be aware that China also trains large numbers of conventional medical doctors.
 It is a myth to believe that TCM is the only treatment available for the billions of people who live in modern day China.
 In fact, the Chinese seem to live with a mixture of both TCM and modern medicine.

 Many Western doctors accept that acupuncture treatment does work in a wide range of conditions and for a variety of patients.
 We want to use this treatment to help our patients.
 However, our modern medical knowledge makes it very hard for Western doctors to accept the teachings of TCM - which to many Western doctors do not fit with our modern understanding of how the body works and are not supported by scientific evidence.

 On the other hand, there is a great deal of Western scientific research into pain, which has helped us understand how acupuncture might work.
 In particular, we know that acupuncture causes the release of natural pain-killing and healing chemicals within our bodies.
-In other words, acupuncture appears to help our bodies to heal themselves.

 Some of the members of the BMAS are not only medical doctors, but are also trained in TCM.
 However, most of the members of the BMAS simply use acupuncture as part of their medical practice.
 They are "medical" acupuncturists.